Kushagra614/CasinoNumberGuesser/README.md

 **Disclaimer:**

 * This is a simple game for entertainment purposes only.
-Gambling is a risk and should be done responsibly.